AstroCB/AssumeZero-Bot/README.md

 > physics help

+If you wish to use the bot's canonical instance, you can message it [here](https://www.facebook.com/assumezero.bot.3).
+Otherwise, you can [set up your own instance](#setup).

 ## Basic Commands
 As a rule of thumb, the bot is capable of doing everything that a human user can do on the desktop version of Messenger.
 This includes messaging the chat, adding and removing users, and modifying user nicknames.
 Let's take a look: